Plutonomicon/plutarch-plutus/docs/USAGE.md

 > Aside: You can access the inner type using `pto` (assuming it's a `PlutusType` instance).
 For example, `pto x`, where `x :: Term s PPubKeyHash`, would give you `Term s PByteString`. `pto` converts a [`PlutusType`](./TYPECLASSES.md#plutustype-pcon-and-pmatch) term to its inner type.
 This is very useful, for example, when you need to use a function that operates on bytestring terms, but all you have is a `Term s PPubKeyHash`.
 You _know_ it's literally a bytestring under the hood anyway - but how do you obtain that?
 Using `pto`!

-Currently, `DerivePNewtype` lets you derive the following typeclasses for your Plutarch _types_:-
+Currently, `DerivePNewtype` lets you derive the following typeclasses for your Plutarch _types_:

 - `PlutusType`
 - `PIsData`